fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 #### Use this guide to create an investment account for your private limited company

-Follow the below steps to create a profile for private limited company, business details, beneficiaries, authorised persons and an investment account before placing orders.
+Follow the below steps to create a profile for a private limited company, business details, beneficiaries, authorised persons and an investment account before placing orders.

 #### 1. Create a non individual profile for private limited company